neetusehrawat/java-project/README.md

 # java-project
-Update this file to see AWS CodeBuild builds automatically. update
+Update this file to see AWS CodeBuild builds automatically. update to test auto start build